BibleResearch/bibleresearch.github.io/src/content/posts/practical-spiritual-disciplines-prayer.md

   >  >
   >  > Spiritual needs (12-13)

 Think about how we normally pray.
-W spend the majority of our time praying for physical needs (and sometimes spiritual needs).
+We spend the majority of our time praying for physical needs (and sometimes spiritual needs).
 Both physical and spiritual needs are part of Jesus' prayer, but we often forget the first half of the Lord's prayer that begins in worship to God.
 When you pray, I encourage you to start out by worshiping and thanking God for who He is and what He has promised to do.
 This is Biblical and it will transform prayer from a dry recitation of requests into a rich time of worship and communion with God.